XOMO-PS/XOMO-Repo/Requirements/Tribe 1 - Requirements Document.md

 The system will integrate with a reliable payment gateway service to handle transactions securely.
 Options under consideration include:

 - **Stripe:** Known for its global payment processing capabilities.
+- **Local Bank Methods:** Since Stripe is not usable in many countries worldwide.

 ##### P.5.4.2 Geolocation Service